 26. Fresh Pomegranate Juice

-Turkey is one of the world’s largest producers of pomegranate so you can find many of these fresh juice stands everywhere.
-They were particularly ubiquitous in Selçuk and made for a refreshing drink after visiting the Ephesus ruins.
+Turkey is one of the world’s largest producers of pomegranate so you’ll find fresh juice stands everywhere.
+They were particularly ubiquitous in Selcuk and made for a refreshing drink after visiting the Ephesus ruins.

 Salep is an interesting Turkish drink.
 It refers to both the drink and the flour used to make it.
 Salep flour is made from orchid tubers containing a nutritious, starchy polysaccharide called glucomannan.